The curse of isotropy: from principal components to principal subspaces: From principal components to principal subspaces

 \section{From principal components to principal subspaces}

 To summarize the previous section, parsimonious considerations invite us to block-average eigenvalues whose relative gaps are close---given the number of observed samples.
 The associated PSA model is now parameterized with \textit{eigenspaces} instead of individual \textit{eigenvectors} and we are therefore facing the curse of isotropy.
-In this section, we propose to actually take advantage of the curse of isotropy and improve data interpretability by transitioning from \textit{principal components} to \textit{principal subspaces}.
+In this section, we propose {a few ideas} to improve data interpretability {in this context,} by transitioning from \textit{principal components} to \textit{principal subspaces}.

-A first idea, rather \textit{qualitative}, is to work at the subspace level and generate samples from the multidimensional principal subspaces via Eq.~\eqref{eq:PSA_model} (cf. Fig.~\ref{fig:PSA}).
-Those samples might have common characteristics like low-frequencies or invariances for images~\cite{hyvarinen_emergence_2000}.
-Since there is an isotropic Gaussian variability, one can also uniformly discretize the unit sphere included in the principal subspace---especially in 2D and 3D---to help visualization.
-Other ideas involve orthogonal projections of explainable variability modes and correlation between subspace-projected dataset and co-variables.
+A first idea, rather \textit{quantitative}, is to look for rotations of principal components inside {the principal subspace they span} in order to increase {an interpretability-related criterion $f$}{:

-A second idea, rather \textit{quantitative}, is to look for rotations of principal components inside their principal subspace in order to increase interpretability.
-Indeed, as explained previously, the curse of isotropy might cause principal components to be rotated versions of more interpretable components. \textit{Varimax} rotation~\cite{kaiser_varimax_1958} (on the components and not the projected data as sometimes done~\cite{rohe_vintage_2023}) enables for instance to get rotated components with sparse loadings.
-Many other criteria can be considered depending on the data type, notably entropy, structured sparsity~\cite{jenatton_structured_2010} or total variation for images.
+} Indeed, as explained previously, the curse of isotropy might cause principal components to be rotated versions of more interpretable {latent variables}. \textit{Varimax} rotation~\cite{kaiser_varimax_1958,rohe_vintage_2023} enables for instance to get rotated components with sparse loadings.
+Many other criteria {$f$} can be considered depending on the data type {and the objective.
+For instance, if the data are images, then one can use local entropy, structured sparsity~\cite{jenatton_structured_2010} or total variation criteria to get sharp components}. {The orthogonal transformations $R_k\in\O(\gamma_k)$ can also be replaced with more general linear transformations $A_k\in \R^{\gamma_k\times \gamma_k}$ if one does not need orthogonal components.
+An interesting idea in that sense is to perform an independent component analysis (ICA)~\cite{hyvarinen_independent_2000} inside each principal subspace.
+Indeed, under the PSA model, the projected distribution is isotropic Gaussian, but under another model (e.g. Laplacian), it might have privileged directions.
+This ``PSA+ICA'' idea interestingly provides independent components with a hierarchy (related to the explained variance) while independent components are usually unordered. }